itsmoosh/g3m3/readme_input.md

 ani_o - deprecated (originally used to set definable aniso ratios per ion, I think?)

 $windy
-vx_wind1 - initial x velocity in sim units for stellar wind for this exec vx_wind2 - final x velocity in sim units for stellar wind for this exec vy_wind1 - initial y velocity in sim units for stellar wind for this exec
+re_wind - deprecated, used to set distance scaling for solar wind vx_wind1 - initial x velocity in sim units for stellar wind for this exec vx_wind2 - final x velocity in sim units for stellar wind for this exec vy_wind1 - initial y velocity in sim units for stellar wind for this exec